 A lot of what we have discussed these last two days has had to do with time and blame.
-How much time taken away from a life still being lived is enough to atone for a life taken, whose to blame for this horror, seems to be the central questions...for the court.
+How much time taken away from a life still being lived is enough to atone for a life taken?
+Who to blame for this horror?
+These are the central question...for the court.

 Since the time I need is short compared to the time my children face, eternity and 40-years, I beg the court to give me the time I need to say what I survived five and a half years of a surreal nightmare to say, because for me, the offender and the victim’s mother, the central issue is what is the best way to make something good come of my children’s lives, not the amount of time we measure out as punishment.

 I have been writing this statement in my head ever since the moment I learned the first love of my life murdered the second love of my life.
 I know what needs to be said.
 I just don’t want to say it, much less believe it, but I have no choice but to do either.
 Just as you have little discretion in enforcing the laws of the state of Texas, I am left, five and a half years after Paris murdered Ella, with little discretion but to follow the dictate of both my conscience and my heart, and speak the words I still have a hard time believing are about to come out of my mouth.

 I cannot sit up here and tell the court how my son’s decision to murder Ella has made me suffer.
 Unless Paris proves otherwise to me, I believe one of the reasons he murdered Ella, and decided not to murder me, was to hand me a lifetime of suffering, rather than 15 minutes of it.
 He has seen me suffer enough.

 Paris coldly and brutally took Ella’s life from her.
 He took the people I love away from me.
 Two years after Ella’s murder, he conspired with my mother and they sued me, not once, but three times, on completely false and outlandish grounds, and he has frayed my mental health past the breaking point, more than once.